-01 Oct Green Cleaning & The Pandemic
+01 Nov Green Cleaning & The Pandemic

 The other spike we have seen during this pandemic is our move-in/out cleanings.
 They have skyrocketed!
 As interest rates continue to drop, people are upgrading to bigger homes.
 Homes with pools and more land are gaining popularity as more and more people social distance.
 The other factor is working from home and homeschooling.
-With so many people under one roof all day and all night, people are wanting more space so they can spread out and not be on top of each other.
+With so many people under one roof all day and all night, people want more space so they can spread out and not be on top of each other.
 So we have definitely been seeing an uptick in move/in move/out cleanings more so than ever before.

 Like many, we have tried to adapt our business to meet our clients’ needs and wants during this pandemic.
 We certainly understand how fortunate we are to have made it through thus far.
 We continue to meet the standards of recommendations made by the CDC and EPA and maintain our own level of consciousness in doing so and to try and stay as committed to who we are and who we have become despite these challenging times.